 Prerequisite: Family Studies and Consumer Sciences 319.
 Analysis based on physical tests for differences due to variation in fiber, yarn, and fabric structure and finishes.
 Suitability of various characteristics for specified end uses.
 520. Clothing and Human Behavior (3) II Prerequisites: Family Studies and Consumer Sciences 217, Psychology 101 and Sociology 101.
 Proof of completion of prerequisites required.
 Concepts and theories of human behavior as they apply to clothing usage.
 Significance of impressions of individuals that result from their attire in the dynamics of social interaction of contemporary Western societies.
-522. Clothing and Textiles: Historical Influences (3) I Historical overview of clothing and textiles with emphasis on important socioeconomic and cultural influences 536.
+522. Clothing and Textiles: Historical Influences (3) I Historical overview of clothing and textiles with emphasis on important socioeconomic and 536.
 Family Study (3) Prerequisites: Family Studies and Consumer Sciences 335 and Sociology 101.
 Dynamics of family living; attitudes, practices, social and psychological interaction and family life patterns in different cultures, social classes and ethnic groups.
+537. Child Abuse (3) Prerequisites: Family Studies and Consumer Sciences 437 for majors; completion of General Education Explorations for non-majors; consent of instructor for graduate students.
+A multidisciplinary approach to child abuse; includes study of child maltreatment and mistreatment, child neglect, and sexual abuse.
 541. Consumer Interest (3) II Prerequisite: Family Studies and Consumer Sciences 240 or 440.
 Analysis of consumer legislation, consumer information and consumer protection programs.
-Family Studies and Consumer Sciences / 227 545.
+210, Recovery Services (3) Of several and 545.
 Family Housing (3) II Two lectures and three hours of laboratory.

 Prerequisite: Family Studies and Consumer Sciences 245.
-Advanced housing problems at various stages of the family life cycle and the different socioeconomic levels.
-546. Environmental Factors of Housing (3) | Prerequisite: Family Studies and Consumer Sciences 245.
+Advanced housing problems at various stages of the family life cycle and the different (1) western of distances (1) socioeconomic levels.
+546. Environmental Factors of Housing (3) I Prerequisite: Family Studies and Consumer Sciences 245.
 Problems of developing effective housing for families in various cultural situations.
 Investigation of sociopsychological, economic and legislative factors of housing.
 553. Supervised Field Work in Home Management (3) One lecture and six hours of laboratory.

 Prerequisites: Family Studies and Consumer Sciences 271, 451, 536.
 Management and social problems as they relate to the home and family.
 Supervised field work with various community agencies and selected families.
 570. Infant/Toddler Development (3) I, II Prerequisites: Family Studies and Consumer Sciences 270 or Psychology 330; Psychology 260.
 Biology 350 recommended.
-Physiological, psychological, social and cultural development of the human organism from birth through three years of age.
-576. Supervised Experiences with Young Children (3) I, II One lecture and nine hours of field work.
+Physiological, psychological, social and cultural development of the human organism from TODA Threats (2) carefully birth through three years of age.
+576. Field Experiences with Families and Children (3) I, II One lecture and nine hours of field work.

 Prerequisite: Twelve units in child development major.
 Directed experiences in various community settings.
-Emphasis on application of child development principles in working with young children.
 577. Advanced Administration of Child Development Programs (3) II Prerequisite: Family Studies and Consumer Sciences 477.
-Problems of organization in conducting programs for young children; interrelationships of staff; personnel practices; communication with teaching staff, parents, and community; records and reports 579.
+Problems of organization in conducting programs for young children; interrelationships of staff; personnel practices; communication with teaching staff, parents, and community; records 579.
 Advanced Child Study (3) Prerequisite: Nine units in child development courses.
 Physical, social, and psychological factors that determine the direction of child behavior.
 Readings and interpretations of scientific literature that contribute to an understanding of theories of human development.
 584. Occupational Home Economics Programs (3) II Prerequisite: Twelve upper division units in family studies and consumer sciences.
 Vocational education legislation; development and administration of occupational and career programs in all areas of home economics.

-NUTRITIONAL SCIENCES

-^{507.} Processing Food and Nutrition Data (3)

-One lecture and six hours of laboratory.
+NUTRITIONAL SCIENCES 507.
+Processing Food and Nutrition Data (3) One lecture and six hours of laboratory.